Inquisitive-Learners/lessons-content/science-and-technology/year-3/our-human-skeleton/our-human-skeleton.md

 [Video] A Skeleton's Rant

 PART 2:
-[Statement Box] We need our skeletons!
-If our skeletons went on strike, we would just be a heap of flesh and skin.
-[Image] A surprised boy in a white t-shirt covers his mouth on a bright yellow background.

-PART 3:
 [Discussion] If my skeleton went on strike, I would ...
 [Plain Text] Talk to a classmate about how you might complete each sentence.
 [Discussion] I do not want my skeleton to go on strike because ...
 [Image] A young girl with curly hair looks thoughtfully upwards, resting her chin on her hand.
 [Image] A young boy grimaces with wide eyes and an awkward smile, wearing a striped jumper.

+PART 3:
+[Statement Box] We need our skeletons!
+If our skeletons went on strike, we would just be a heap of flesh and skin.
+[Image] A surprised boy in a white t-shirt covers his mouth on a bright yellow background.

 Differentiation: Green Circle - The green circle represents core activities.
 They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
 Duration: 10 minutes

+ACTIVITY 2:
+Description: Read the purple box and the speech bubble to students.
+Explain that they are going to be a scientist by exploring their own skeletons by touch.
+PART 1:
+[Statement Box] Scientists have studied the parts of the human skeleton for many years.

+Early scientists studied it by using touch.
+[Plain Text] Be a scientist!

+Follow the instructions on the next page to study your skeleton using touch.
+[Image] A detailed illustration of a man with curly hair and a pronounced beard, in classical attire.
+[Image] A black and white illustration of a man in traditional attire and turban.
+[Plain Text] Our names are Avicenna and Vesalius.
+We lived hundreds of years ago and made observations of the human skeleton by using touch.

+PART 2:
+[Instruction Box] Bend forward and run your hand over your back.
+This is your spine.

+[Instruction Box] Put your hands on your stomach.
+Move your hands up your body until you feel the bony bits.
+These are your ribs.
+[Instruction Box] Knock gently on your forehead.
+This is your skull.
+[Discussion] What adjectives can you use to describe what you are feeling?
+[Image] A boy in a grey t-shirt leans down, placing his hand on his spine.
+[Image] A boy in a grey t-shirt taps his forehead with his knuckles.
+[Image] A boy in a grey t-shirt is placing his hands on his ribs.

+Differentiation: Green Circle - The green circle represents core activities.
+They are central to the focus question or learning intention and include surface, deeper and transfer of learning.
+Duration: 5 minutes

 ACTIVITY 3:
-Activity ID: QjQXr3unPtUB
-Section ID: jba76SCvJwTy
 Description: Students use the interactive x-ray by clicking 'Scan' to study the human skeleton.
 The skeleton has five parts labelled: the spine, ribcage, skull, clavicle and pelvis.
 The first three parts listed, students will be familiar